keisuke-kanao/dapp-world-solidity-practice-progress/README.md

 I've been practicing Solidity programming by solving [problems from DApp World](https://dapp-world.com/problems).

 ## Number of solved problems
-As of now (31 Jan 2025), I solved 56 out of more than 59 problems, however, the site shows 54 for unknown reasons.
+As of now (3 Feb 2025), I solved 57 out of more than 59 problems, however, the site shows 55 for unknown reasons.

 ![](./number-of-solved-problems.png)